Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Synthetic HLN Generation

-It is difficult to obtain heterogeneous multi-layered networks despite a lot of real-world networks being HMN.
-We have addressed this problem by proposing a novel parameterized algorithm for generating a heterogeneous multi-layered network.
-The proposed algorithm can generate a multi-layered, heterogeneous, and homogeneous network using different values of the parameters as described in the Lemmas \ref{multilayerLemma}, \ref{heterogeneoustoHMN}, and \ref{homogeneoustoHMN} respectively.
+We proposed a novel parameterized algorithm for generating different hybrid layered networks in this section.
+The proposed algorithm can generate a multi-layered, heterogeneous, and homogeneous network using different values of the parameters as described in the Lemmas \ref{multilayerLemma}, \ref{heterogeneoustoHLN}, and \ref{homogeneoustoHLN} respectively.